 The course is also effective training for individuals in industry support roles, such as inside and outside manufacturer sales representatives with no previous fence installation experience.

-There are no upcoming school events scheduled.
-Subscribe today to be alerted when new events are announced!Sign Up
+Be notified about upcoming events in additional areas!
+Subscribe today to receive emails when new events are added.Sign Up

 Fence Installation School is a week-long, intensive course that includes classroom work and hands-on installation training.

 Classroom training is provided on Core Topics of importance to all fence installers.
 The subjects covered during the week are:

 Students also are taught and given practice in the delivery of toolbox talks as part of their core training.

 All Fence Installation School classes are taught by longstanding industry experts who have extensive knowledge in the discipline being taught.
 The students are divided into small teams so that each one of them can receive the individual attention they need to learn the basic installation skills in each fence discipline.

 Hard hats, safety vests, and goggles are provided.
 Students should bring and wear steel-toed shoes and protective gloves, and are welcome to bring their own hard hats, vests, and safety goggles if they own them and prefer to use their own PPE.